robole/fetching/README.md

 1. If you want to run a slideshow that cycles through images every 3 seconds, you can run `fetching -s 3`.
   ![slideshow](img/slideshow.gif)

-**I recommend using a monospace font**.
-Fonts with variable spacing may mess up the alignment of some of the art.

 ## Rendering differences between terminals

 I noticed that some terminals show the unicode output from the script with gaps.
-You can see Alacritty does this (bottom left in screenshot below).
+You can see Alacritty previously did this (bottom left in screenshot below).

 ![terminal rendering differences](img/terminal-diff.png)

-I'm not sure if there is a setting that would tweak Alacritty to look the same way as Kitty.
-I use Kitty, so I'm not bothered to look!
-I think the uniform texture is more aesthetic, but you may like the blockier style!
+I am not sure why it is.
+It is specific to the terminal app.

+Generally, I would **recommend using a monospace font** for best results.

 ## Make your own art